TN 3 (10-17)

 DDS may need to review actions on claims when there is a prior determination.
 This chapter explains how to determine the need for a prior folder and DDS procedures for the retrieval of a prior folder.

-B. Procedure - DDS will not request prior folder
+B. When to request the prior folder

 There is no possible reopening issue (DI 27500.000); or

-An allegation is made that “onset” occurred within the past year and medical evidence submitted does not indicate the presence of an impairment(s) which might warrant an onset more than one year ago; or
+The alleged onset date occurred within the past year and medical evidence submitted does not indicate the presence of an impairment(s) which might warrant an onset more than one year ago; or

-Work that is determined to be SGA was performed during the l-year period preceding the filing date of the current application.
+The claimant engaged in substantial gainful activity (SGA) during the l-year period preceding the filing date of the current application.